Mohit427/MaRS-Task-1/README.md

 # MaRS-Task-1
-This is for the MaR club recruitment, task 1.
+This is for the MaRS club recruitment, task 1.